solid-contrib/information/code-of-conduct.md

 all backgrounds and identities.
 This includes, but is not limited to, members of any race, religion, national origin, sexual orientation, and gender identity and expression.
+- Be mindful of people's time and effort spent on contributions to the project.
+In discussions, read other people's points, make an effort to understand, and reply to relevant statements and questions they write.
+Substantiate your opinions, concerns, or issues respectfully with arguments of an appropriate technical level to keep the discussion clear and focused.
 - Do not insult or put down other participants.
 Harassment (whether verbal, physical or sexual) and other exclusionary behavior are not acceptable.
 - Disagreements, both social and technical, happen all the time.
 Whenever